 Internal data is information that is restricted to personnel designated by the university who have a legitimate business purpose for accessing such data.
 Legitimate business processes include any business process required to perform education and research activities in the university and other supporting activities enabling education and research functions.
 Much of this data includes any information that is made available through open records requests or other formal or legal processes.
 Internal data includes all information that is made available under the Arkansas Freedom of Information Act.
 Internal data includes all data defined by the state Data and System Security standard classification of Level B (Sensitive).
-By way of illustration only, some examples of internal data include, but are not limited to:
+By way of illustration only, some examples 2 of internal data include, but are not limited to:

-2 https://ssl-dis.ark.org/themes/user/site/default/asset/img/content/DataClassificationGuide.pdf
+- 2 https://ssl-dis.ark.org/themes/user/site/default/asset/img/content/DataClassificationGuide.pdf

-- Employment data,
+- o Employment data,

-- Business partner information where no more restrictive confidentiality agreement exists,
+- o Business partner information where no more restrictive confidentiality agreement exists,

 - o Internal directories and organization charts, and

-- Planning documents
+- o Planning documents

-- Network-System information
+- o Network-System information

-- Contracts
+- o Contracts

-- Building plans and associated information
+- o Building plans and associated information

-- Export controlled information
+- o Export controlled information

 - o Telecommunications systems information

 - 3. Public: Public data is information to which the general public may be granted access in accordance with University of Central Arkansas policy or standards.
 Public includes all data defined by the state Data and System Security standard classification of Level A (Unrestricted).
 By way of illustration only, some examples of public data include, but are not limited to:

-- Publicly posted press releases,
+- o Publicly posted press releases,

 - o Publicly posted schedules of classes,

-- Posted interactive university maps, newsletters, newspapers and magazines,
+- o Posted interactive university maps, newsletters, newspapers and magazines,

 - o Telephone directory information,

-- Information posted on the university's public web site including the web site for Institutional Research and Analytics, and

-- Student records that are designated by the university as directory information under Family Educational Rights and Privacy Act
+o Information posted on the university's public web site including the web site for Institutional Research and Analytics, and o Student records that are designated by the university as directory information under Family Educational Rights and Privacy Act